The most elegant places in London - Citimarks

 What makes a gentleman?

-In France, we do not have the word because we did not have the described situation, and these three syllables from across the Channel summarize the history of English society.
-The nobles by birth, the squires, the barons, the feudal chiefs did not become, as under Louis XV, merely privileged, ornamental parasites, in the end harmful, unpopular, odious […] henceforth without influence […].
-They stayed in touch with the people; they opened their ranks to talents […]; they remained the commanding characters, rulers, or, at least, influential persons of the town and the State.
-For this, they have come to terms with their century and their role; they were administrators, bosses, promoters of reform, good managers of public affairs, diligent, educated, capable men; the most enlightened, the most independent, the most useful citizens of the nation.
+In France, we lack this term because we did not undergo the described societal evolution, and these three syllables from across the Channel encapsulate the narrative of English society.
+Unlike in France, where nobles by birth, squires, barons, and feudal chiefs, under Louis XV, devolved into mere privileged, ornamental parasites—ultimately harmful, unpopular, and odious […]- English upper-class individuals maintained their connection with the people.
+They opened their ranks to talent […], continuing to be commanding figures, leaders, or at the very least, influential individuals within the town and the State.
+To achieve this, they reconciled with the demands of their era and their roles.
+They assumed positions as administrators, leaders, champions of reform, adept managers of public affairs—diligent, educated, capable individuals.
+In essence, they became the most enlightened, independent, and valuable citizens of the nation.

-This very pattern gave birth to the idea of the gentleman, which is quite distinct from that of the gentilhomme (note: noble by birth).
-The gentilhomme awakens ideas of elegance, finesse, tact, exquisite politeness, and dignified honor […]; these were the salient features of the upper class in France.
-Likewise, the gentleman brings together the distinctive features of the upper class in England, the most visible ones first, those which strike the coarse eyes: For example, an independent fortune, a lifestyle, a certain look, luxurious habits and material comfort; very often, in the eyes of the common people, especially in the eyes of the butlers, this surface suffices. […] But for the real judges, the essence of this figure lies in the heart. […]
+This very framework gave rise to the concept of the gentleman, distinctly separate from that of the gentilhomme (noted as noble by birth).
+The gentilhomme evokes notions of elegance, finesse, tact, exquisite politeness, and dignified honor—characteristics emblematic of the upper class in France.
+Similarly, the gentleman embodies the distinctive traits of the English upper class, starting with the most conspicuous ones, those that catch the less refined eye: an independent fortune, a particular lifestyle, a specific appearance, opulent habits, and material comfort.
+Often, in the eyes of the common people, especially those of the butlers, this external facade suffices. […] However, for those who truly understand, the essence of this figure resides in the heart. […]

-A novelist portrayed him (note: the gentleman) under the name of John Halifax gentleman; it is about a poor, abandoned kid who ends up becoming the respected leader of his district.
-One single phrase sets the tone of the book: when, after great adventures, John reaches a certain material comfort and buys a house and a car, his son exclaims:
+A novelist depicted this ideal figure under the name of John Halifax, gentleman; the character is that of a destitute, abandoned child who ultimately becomes the respected leader of his community.
+One singular phrase sets the tone of the book: when, after numerous trials, John achieves a certain material comfort, purchasing a house and a carriage, his son exclaims:

 Hippolyte Taine,